montumodi/garbage-identifier/README.md

 After this app should be availabe on http://localhost:8080

+## Notes

-If it doesn't work in one go, please refresh.
+- If app doesn't work in one go or keep showing loading symbol, please refresh.
+- Live camera feature for detecting recycle type may be buggy at times.
+Please refresh and try again.

 ## How to build, modify code and run locally